CubeVic/My_notes/docs/APIs/Google/sheets/google_sheet_create.md

 ![gsheet.png](images/gsheet.png)

-Note the ID in the URL as well as the Sheet ID, in the bottom we have the name of the sheet.
+Note the ID in the URL as well as the Sheet ID, at the bottom we have the name of the sheet.

 ## Personal Changes

-I made some personal changes in the code, this case just to add some type hint and change it to my style and tase
+I made some personal changes in the code, adding some type of hint.

 ![gsheet.png](images/code.png)